All Episodes

 That kind of burn through a fuselage could be produced by high-power microwaves.

-With a microwave, you know, you get an electric current, but still, some of it penetrates the cabin.
+You know, you get an electric current, but still, some of it penetrates the cabin.

-That sounds, in that case, like HBM.
+That sounds in that case like HPM.

 All right.